 Here are three effective approaches to writing your headline:

-6. Add a Strong Lead Paragraph
+6. Write Your Press Release Using a Strong Lead Paragraph

 The first paragraph of your AP Style press release (sometimes called the “lead”) should be a summary of the most important information in your press release, including the date.
 Your first paragraph should be under 60 words.
 If you keep it short, you will have a better chance of getting picked up by media outlets.